At first glance, buying an entry door looks simple-after all, it’s just a door, right?

 Getting the best entry way door requires some homework.
 Start by researching some store and manufacturer’s sites to get an idea of what’s available, then visit a brick-and-mortar outlet to see the products in person.

 The value of making a connection between the two will quickly become obvious.
 There’s value in knowing the range of choices, and seeing the products in person helps narrow the decision.
 It’s a powerful combination that shouldn’t be ignored.

 Few people think about energy issues when it comes to buying a door, but it’s actually important.
 A poorly-fitted or badly-insulated door can cost a lot of money, especially during the winter.

 Make sure the door is Energy Star-qualified.
-To get this rating the door must be independently tested, and doors with this rating usually have better fitting frames, better construction and multiple glass panels if glass is a part of the design.
+To get this rating the door must be independently tested, and doors with this rating usually have better fitting frames, sofa set price better construction and multiple glass panels if glass is a part of the design.

 As for the materials, doors made of fiberglass or steel typically have better insulation than those made of wood.
 It’s also important to remember that most doors lose the most heat through leaks around the door, so even the best insulation in the world won’t completely solve the problem.

 Even the best door can end up being problematic if its poorly installed.
 The best approach is to choose a new door that’s the same size as the old one, and it’s usually a good idea to have a contractor install it.